 Massachusetts Institute of Technology

 Biography: Polina Golland is a Henry Ellis Warren (1894) professor of Electrical Engineering and Computer Science at MIT and a principal investigator in the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
 Her primary research interest is in developing novel techniques for medical image analysis and understanding.
 With her students, Polina has demonstrated novel approaches to image segmentation, shape analysis, functional image analysis and population studies.
 She has served as an associate editor of the IEEE Transactions on Medical Imaging and of the IEEE Transactions on Pattern Analysis.
 Polina is currently on the editorial board of the Journal of Medical Image Analysis.
 She is a Fellow of the International Society for Medical Image Computing and Computer Assisted Interventions.

 Prof. Bernd Stahl

 De Montfort University Leicester

-Biography: Bernd Carsten Stahl is Professor of Critical Research in Technology and Director the Centre for Computing and Social Responsibility at De Montfort University, Leicester, UK.
+Biography: Bernd Carsten Stahl is Professor of Critical Research in Technology and Director of the Centre for Computing and Social Responsibility at De Montfort University, Leicester, UK.
 His interests cover philosophical issues arising from the intersections of business, technology, and information.
-This includes the ethics of ICT and critical approaches to information systems.
+This includes the ethics of information and communications technology and critical approaches to information systems.